 Despite being a relatively low-expectation third-rounder, Cirelli quickly put his stamp on the Lightning’s line-up.
 He scored two goals in his NHL debut back in 2018, and made a case for the 2019 Calder Trophy, posting 19 goals and 39 points in 82 games.

 Throughout his sophomore season, he developed into one of the best defensive forwards in the entire NHL.
 While he didn’t get nominated for the 2020 Selke Award, there was a push for him, and he could earn that recognition in the coming years should he continue developing his game.
-After signing a three-year, $14.4 million extension during the 2020 offseason, he looks to be part of the teams’ future for years to come.
+After signing a three-year, $14.4 million extension during the 2020 offseason, Stephens was traded to the Detroit Red Wings.

 What the Islanders Got From the Lightning